elm-tooling/elm-tooling-cli/cli/README.md

 ### elm-tooling validate

 Validate the closest `elm-tooling.json`.
 If you’re having trouble with some program not reading your `elm-tooling.json` correctly, try `elm-tooling validate` to check if you’ve made any mistakes.

+### elm-tooling tools

+Interactively add, remove and update tools in your `elm-tooling.json`.
+This is an alternative to editing the `"tools"` field by hand.

 ### elm-tooling install